ufukozendev/DragAnyWhere/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Non-Commercial License - see the [LICENSE](LICENSE) file for details.

+**Non-Commercial Use Only**: This software is free for personal, educational, and research use.
+Commercial use is strictly prohibited without explicit written permission.

 **Copyright Notice**: This source code is the intellectual property of Ufuk Özen.
 All rights reserved.
-Any unauthorized use, reproduction, or distribution of this code or its components is strictly prohibited and will be pursued to the fullest extent of the law.
+For commercial licensing inquiries, contact: info@ufukozen.com

 ## Contact